achtnullzwei/Doorman/docs/en/reference/schematics.md

+---
+description: View Doorman’s hardware schematics for a clear understanding of its design and connections.
+---

 # Schematics

 The schematics for the Doorman S3 are fully open source and available for reference.
 You can also access the KiCad source files in the [GitHub repository](https://github.com/azoninc/doorman/tree/master/pcb).